marufaytekin/hello-ansible/README.md

 Setup includes Ansible scripts to build a 3-tiered web application environment leveraging NGINX, Apache2, Python, and MySQL on Ubuntu Linux servers.

 This project includes sample Ansible scripts for engineers interested in configuration management, orchestration, infrastructure-as-code, and devops principles.
+This is the code for mastering ansible tutorial on Udemy.

 ## Sample Ansible Scripts
 * Ansible configuration playbooks to deploy a 3-tier web application